Anime4000/RTL960x/README.md

 8. [SilkNet Fiber in Georgia](https://telegra.ph/Georgia-DFP-34X-2C2-and-SilkNet-11-07)
 9. [Bangladesh: Dot-Internet Dhaka](https://github.com/Anime4000/RTL960x/issues/307)

-# Repository Scope and Legal Considerations
-Please note that this repository does not contain ISP-specific configurations or sensitive information, both for legal reasons and to ensure responsible use.
-We aim to provide general guidance without supporting any unauthorized activity.

-If you’re looking for a reliable GPON Stick solution that is ready to use with minimal setup, consider checking with resellers in your country.
-Many resellers offer modified PON Sticks pre-configured for local ISPs, including:

-* **Pre-configured serial numbers (S/N) and PLOAM passwords:** <sup>Some resellers can program these credentials before shipping, making installation seamless and avoiding configuration hassle.</sup>
-* **Enhanced compatibility:** <sup>In many cases, these units are plug-and-play, tailored for compatibility with specific ISPs.</sup>

-> [!NOTE]
-> By choosing a pre-configured unit from a reputable source, you can save time and ensure stability without needing to adjust settings manually.

 # VEIP vs PPTP
 | Code | Full name | Meaning |
 |------|-----------|---------|